routbiplab/Tensorflow-Object-Detection/README.md

 This model will help to detect some sign languages using Tensorflow Object Detection model.

+Kindly run/execute
+1. Image Collection
-Kindly run/execute the Image Collection first followed by Training and Detection file.
+2. Training and Detection

 You are free to change/update the file according to your use case.